Firere/motion/README.md

 );
 ```

-Additionally, Motion enables you to use cubic Bézier easing functions, [similarly to how you would in CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function#cubic-bezier-easing-function):
+Additionally, Motion allows you to use cubic Bézier easing functions, [similarly to how you would in CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function#cubic-bezier-easing-function):

 ```tsx
 const [size, setSize] = useState(UDim2.fromOffset(200, 50));